a-novel/couchbase-json-configurator/README.md

 indexRamSize should be at least `256`. \
 ftsRamSize should be at least `256` *(`2048` and above recommended)*.

-Also note that purgeInterval, as defined globally for couchbase clusters, should be a number between `0.04` and `60`.
+Also note that purgeInterval should be a number between `0.04` and `60`.

 #### About automatic allocation